ashtrail/thoughtfulinquiry.com/content/blog/one-shots/2023-07_exercise-routine.md

 It's not a particularly controversial take that **regularity beats intensity** when it comes to exercise.
 I based my strategy on this principle: maximizing frequency to minimize strain and duration.
 Could I find a short exercise routine that anyone could do quite simply?
 After some quick investigating online, I settled on the first decent program I found and tried it out the following morning.

 The rules were simple: I would do 10 minutes of exercise every single morning^[weekends and holidays included] for three months, after which I would decide whether to keep going on or not based on the results.
 I started this program on the 1st of October 2019, and not only did I respect my initial engagement, but I’ve been going strong ever since.
-I've racked up a streak of 1224 days in a row as of writing.
+I've racked up an uninterrupted streak of more than 2000 days in a row as of writing.

 ### Personal results

 I'd like to stipulate that I wasn't a well-in-shape and sporty person before sticking to this routine.
 No need to be concerned about a potential unfair advantage from the outset on my part.
 Actually, it was because I had started growing a burgeoning beer belly after one year of slight overindulgence and wanted to see it melt away that I set the whole thing up in the first place.
 At that point in time, I would need to pause and catch my breath in a wheezing fit after a thirty-second run.

 I did fulfill my initial goal within the span of these three months, albeit greatly reducing my beer intake must have helped too.
 I also gained a moderate amount of muscle in the process.
 This is what convinced me to keep going.
 That, and not feeling like I was on the brink of death after dragging the weekly groceries up to the fifth floor.
 As a bonus, I also got a bit more confident in my body and myself.

 As it happens, because I started on the spur of the moment and am also a bit absent-minded, I didn’t weigh myself before and after those three months, nor did I take before and after pictures.
 I didn’t think I’d be writing a blog post about it a few years later and having some quantitative data sure would be nice.
 I'm afraid you’ll just have to take my word for it.

-Still, to give you a rough idea, I've weighed around 67 kilos on average^[My weight is very volatile.
+Still, to give you a rough idea, I've weighed around 66 kilos on average^[My weight is very volatile.
 I can easily drop or gain half a kilo in one day, if not more.
 So I think an average is more informative in this case.
 I've only started weighting myself regularly since June 2020, and it's fluctuated within the range of 62 to 72 kg up to now.] for the last few years for a height of 1 meter 85.
-If you’re in a country that still uses barbaric units of measure, that’s about 148 pounds for 6 feet 1.
+If you’re in a country that still uses barbaric units of measure, that’s about 146 pounds for 6 feet 1.
 I'm not making any promises about you reaching these numbers, though.
 Far be it from me to oversell you a miracle cure.
 Keep in mind that I'm also an ectomorph^[Technical jargon designating the lanky body type.] by default, and fortuitously follow haphazard intermittent fasting through the habit of skipping breakfast.

 Anyway, let's cut to the chase and explain how you would go about implementing it for yourself.